 considering

-a) the importance of radiocommunication systems in assisting disaster management through techniques for early warning, prevention, mitigation and relief;
+a) the importance of radiocommunication systems in early warning and alerting for disaster management as well as disaster prevention, mitigation and relief;

-b) that ITU-R Study Groups play an important role in disaster management, particularly in the prediction, detection, mitigation and relief activities necessary to survive the event and to minimize the loss of life and property;
+b) that ITU-R Study Groups play an important role in disaster management, particularly in the prediction, alerting, detection, mitigation and relief activities necessary to survive the event and to minimize the loss of life and property;

 c) that each ITU-R Study Group brings expertise to the complex mechanisms required to provide relief for the affected area;

-d) that it is vital for the various necessary radio systems to have access to the radio spectrum, in order to effectively predict, detect, mitigate and relieve disaster event situations,
+d) that it is vital for the radiocommunications systems used for disaster communications to have access to the necessary radio spectrum, in order to effectively predict, detect, alert, mitigate and relieve disaster event situations,

 noting

-a) Resolution 34 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on the role of telecommunications/information and communication technologies in disaster preparedness, early warning, rescue, mitigation, relief and response;b) § 91 c) of the Tunis Agenda of the World Summit on the Information Society (WSIS), which states: “Working expeditiously towards the establishment of standards-based monitoring and worldwide early-warning systems linked to national and regional networks and facilitating emergency disaster response all over the world, particularly in high-risk regions”; c) Recommendation ITU-R M.2083 with regard to disaster prediction, detection, mitigation and relief;
+a) Resolution 34 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on the role of telecommunications/information and communication technologies in disaster preparedness, early warning, rescue, mitigation, relief and response; [Editor’s note: To be updated based on the outcomes of WTDC 2022]

+b) § 91 c) of the Tunis Agenda of the World Summit on the Information Society (WSIS), which states: “Working expeditiously towards the establishment of standards-based monitoring and worldwide early-warning systems linked to national and regional networks and facilitating emergency disaster response all over the world, particularly in high-risk regions”; [Editor’s note: To be updated based on the latest WSIS.]
-d) Recommendation ITU-R BS.2107, on use of International Radio for Disaster Relief (IRDR) frequencies for emergency broadcasts in the High Frequency (HF) bands, defines the IRDR frequencies that may be used for HF emergency broadcasts;

-e) Report ITU-R BT.2299, on broadcasting for public warning, disaster mitigation and relief, provides a compilation of supporting evidence that broadcasting plays a critically important role in disseminating information to the public in times of emergencies,
+c) Resolution 136 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of telecommunications/information and communication technologies for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief resolved to instruct the Directors of the Bureaux: [Editor’s note: Moved from ‘recognizings’.
+To be updated based on the outcomes of PP-22]

+[Editor’s note: Possibly reformulate to avoid updating: “Plenipotentiary Conference’s latest version of the Resolution on…”]

+1) to continue their technical studies and to develop recommendations, through the ITU Study Groups, concerning technical and operational implementation, as necessary, of advanced solutions to meet the needs of public protection and disaster relief telecommunications/ICTs, taking into account the capabilities, evolution and any resulting transition requirements of existing systems, particularly those of many developing countries, for national and international operations;

+2) to support the development of robust, comprehensive, all-hazards emergency and disaster early-warning, mitigation and relief systems, at national, regional and international levels, including monitoring and management systems involving the use of telecommunications/ICTs (e.g. remote sensing), in collaboration with other international agencies, in order to support coordination at the global and regional level;

+3) to promote implementation by appropriately alerting authorities of the international content standard for all-media public warning, in concert with ongoing development of guidelines by all ITU Sectors for application to all disaster and emergency situations;

+4) to continue to collaborate with organizations that are working in the area of standards for emergency telecommunications/ICTs and for communication of alert and warning information, in order to study the appropriate inclusion of such standards in ITU’s work and their dissemination, in particular in developing countries,

+d) the related ITU-R Recommendations and Reports listed in Annex 1 of this Resolution.

+[Editor’s Note: It is proposed to move the list below to Annex 1]

 taking into account

+a) Resolution 646 (Rev.WRC-19) on Public Protection and Disaster Relief;

+b) Resolution 647 (Rev.WRC-19) on radiocommunication aspects, including spectrum-management guidelines, for early warning, disaster prediction, detection, mitigation and relief operations relating to emergencies and disasters;

-relevant resolutions of world radiocommunication conferences relating to this matter;
+c) other relevant resolutions of world radiocommunication conferences;

-– Resolution ITU-R 60,
+d) Resolution ITU-R 60,

 emphasizing